TechMartins72/Midnight-Decentralized-Launchpad/README.md

 ## Project Overview

-**Midnight Launchpad** is a decentralized crypto launchpad, inpired by **Polkastarter**.
-It demonstrates the capabilities of the **Midnight blockchain** ecosystem and its smart contract, **Compact programming language**, showing how it ensures privacy with compliance and gives users control over their own data.
+**Midnight Launchpad** is a compliant and privacy-preserving decentralized crypto launchpad, inpired by **Polkastarter**.
+It demonstrates the capabilities of the **Midnight blockchain** ecosystem and its smart contract, **Compact**, showing how it ensures privacy (and offers selective disclosure) with compliance and gives users control over their data.

 ### Key Features